shubham-kv/competitive-programming/README.md

 ## Contributions / Feedback

-This repository is personal, but I'm always open to discussion, suggestions!

-Feel free to reach out via issues.
+I'm open to feedback, suggestions or contributions.
+Feel free to raise an issue or a PR for a leetcode solution.

 Cheers!